On the Lie noncommutative integrability: Solvable real Lie algebras

+In both cases, we can choose a function $f(x_3$ such that the resulting vector fields are globally defined.

+These examples are presented only to demonstrate the existence of complete systems of differential equations associated with the solvable Lie algebra $\mathfrak r'_{3,\lambda}$ (\ref{tp3l}).

-So, in this Section we presented examples of integrable or complete systems in $\mathbb R^3$ which have three, two, one, or no one first integrals associated with solvable and non-solvable groups of infinitesimal transformations.
+So, in this Section we presented examples of integrable or complete systems in $\mathbb R^3$ which have three, two, one, or no one first integrals associated with integrable groups of infinitesimal transformations in Lie's terminology.